Content Seeding: These 5 Steps Will Get Your Content Growing

 After successfully determining the channels to distribute the content and the target groups to reach, it’s time to move on to the heart of your content campaign: creating the content.

 The media you create depends heavily on your choice of channels: On social media platforms such as Instagram and TikTok, short-lived video content is particularly successful, whereas your website is more likely to attract more traffic through longer texts that are optimized for search engines.

 Content should also play a role in your choice of media, because depending on what content you want to place, you should choose a correspondingly appropriate medium for it.
-For example, complex issues are best explained in a short video or in an audio format such as a podcast, whereas numbers and statistics can be made easier to understand via an infographic.
+For example, complex issues are best explained in a short video or in an audio format such as a podcast production, whereas numbers and statistics can be made easier to understand via an infographic template.

 Step 3: Identify influencers and multipliers

 The next step is to research suitable multipliers and influencers.
 Here it depends on which content creators you identify with and whether an influencer can also represent your company’s offering with their content.

 It is best to use existing networks to build relationships with the influencers or to become aware of new influencers.

 At the same time, you should work here together with your PR team on an appealing text with which you establish contact with the distributors.
 Whether you go directly via social media accounts or research the e-mail address of the desired multiplier is up to you.